-The Central United States' "Tornado Alley" is the area of maximum tornado frequency, with Illinois ranking 4th of the 2012 Top 10 Tornado States on the Weather Channels' listing of tornadoes from 1991-2010!
-According to the State Farm Insurance Company, in 2014, Illinois ranked #1 in tornado and wind damage claims for the year!
+The Central United States' "Tornado Alley" is the area of maximum tornado frequency, with Illinois ranking 4th in the Nation in number of reported tornadoes in 2015, which is consistent with the 2012 Weather Channel top 10 list of tornadoes from 1991-2010!
 We have had plenty of practice dealing with the tornado threat.
 Here's what you need to know to stay safe (this information has been collected from various expert sources).

-- When a Tornado Watch is issued by the National Weather Service, it means conditions are optimal for a storm outbreak.
-At this level of alert, you should watch for changing weather conditions and you should stay tuned to local television and radio stations, social media links to local weather stations, or Illini-Alert messages for up-to-theminute weather reports.
+- When a Tornado WATCH is issued by the National Weather Service, it means conditions are optimal for a storm outbreak.
+At this level of alert, you should watch for changing weather conditions and you should stay tuned to local television and radio stations, social media links to local weather stations, or Illini-Alert messages for up-to-the-minute weather reports.
 Emergency Civil Defense workers are in the fields, watching the skies for funnel clouds aloft and weather forecasters are in front of their radar screens looking for tell-tail tornado "hook echoes".
-If a funnel is spotted aloft, on the ground, or indicated on radar, a warning goes into effect immediately. - As soon as a Tornado Warning has been issued in your area, you should seek safe shelter immediately.
+If a funnel is spotted aloft, on the ground, or indicated on radar, a warning goes into effect immediately. - As soon as a Tornado WARNING has been issued in your area, you should seek safe shelter immediately.
 When tornado-spawning thunderstorms roll though, electric power can be disrupted.
-You should have a flashlight with you and a battery-powered radio or cell phone to listen to for information on the path of the tornado.
-Emergency Sirens will go off around town -- a long 3-minute blast with a siren -- that is repeated every 30 minutes while the warning is in effect.
+You should have a flashlight with you and a battery-powered radio or cell phone to listen to for information on the path of the tornado. \Emergency Sirens will go off around town -- a long 3-minute blast with a siren -- that is repeated every 30 minutes while the warning is in effect.
 In some cases, there is not enough time to issue a siren, which is why you must be prepared on your own to seek shelter when conditions look threatening.
 It only takes a few seconds for a tornado to touch down, wreak havoc, and return to the skies.

-- [Note: Emergency sirens are tested on the 1st Tuesday of every month at 10:00 a.m.
+[Note: \Emergency sirens are tested on the 1st Tuesday of every month at 10:00 a.m.
 Listen at that time so you know what to expect when an actual tornado is spotted.
-When you hear the siren at any other time, you should respond as if it is the real thing, until you have had time to determine if it is a false alarm or a real threat.] - Ideal shelter would be a basement or crawl space of a house or building, in the southwest corner (or whatever direction the tornado is coming from), under a sturdy table, away from glass and exterior walls or doors, covered with a blanket.
+When you hear the siren at any other time, you should respond as if it is the real thing, until you have had time to determine if it is a false alarm or a real threat.]

+• Ideal shelter would be a basement or crawl space of a house or building, in the southwest corner (or whatever direction the tornado is coming from), under a sturdy table, away from glass and exterior walls or doors, covered with a blanket.
 Unfortunately, this is not always possible, so here are your best alternate choices: